chainx-org/chainx-wiki-1.0/Map-DOT.md

 ## Map DOT to SDOT on ChainX

 Anyone who participated in the Polkadot ICO in 2017 can map the current untransferrable DOT to SDOT on ChainX in 1:1, enjoying the benefits of deposits mining in ChainX permanently.
 [View the list of all qualified ETH addresses](https://etherscan.io/token/tokenholderchart/0xb59f67a8bff5d8cd03f6ac17265c550ed8f33907).
 The mapped SDOT can participate in the assets mining of ChainX until Polkadot's launch.
-After that, all SDOT will be destoried accordingly.This is sort of airdrop for the DOT investors.
+After that, all SDOT will be destoried accordingly.
+It's sort of airdrop for the DOT investors actually.

 1. Create a ChainX account if you don't have one at https://wallet.chainx.org.